Who can audition for theatre and dance productions?

 Are there opportunities for students to work in the theatre department?

 There are student employment opportunities in the costume shop, scene shop, and box office.
-Please contact Charlene Gross for positions in the costume shop, Dale Seeds for positions in the scene shop, and Patrice Smith for positions in the box office.
+Please contact Rebecca Callan for positions in the costume shop, Mike Schaefer for positions in the scene shop, and Patrice Smith for positions in the box office.

 What Theatre and Dance courses should I be taking as a First-Year student?

-We encourage new students to begin with our 100 level courses (The Written Text, The Visual Text, and The Physical Text), which are designed as introductions to and preparation for the 300 level practical classes in acting, dance, design, play writing, directing, and technology.
+We encourage new students to begin with our 100 level courses (Introduction to Theatre Research and Writing, Foundations of Theatrical Design, Fundamentals for the Performer), which are designed as introductions to and preparation for the 300 level practical classes in acting, dance, design, play writing, directing, and technology.
 Our 200 level history/literature/theory courses are also great places to start your degree or minor.
 Typically we provide one or two 200 level courses each semester.
 In addition, any student participating in our faculty directed productions can register for .25 Practicum credit each semester.
 Please see the Chair of the department for details before registering.

-Why don't I see any Introduction to Acting courses listed in the catalogue of classes?
+Why don't I see any Introduction to Acting courses listed in the catalog of classes?

 A number of years ago, the Department revised the curriculum, including the introductory (100 level) courses.
-Our goal was to create entry into the major that viewed the work we do as artists and scholars from three textual perspectives: The Written Text, The Visual Text, and The Physical Text.
+Our goal was to create an entry into the major that viewed the work we do as artists and scholars from three textual perspectives: Introduction to Theatre Research and Writing, Foundations of Theatrical Design, and Fundamentals for the Performer.
 It is in the latter of the three that elements of both introductory acting and movement are combined to prepare students for a number of advanced 300 level courses in Acting, Dance, and Directing, for example.

 Where do I look for information?